Japan 2019 Day 5 - A Pilgrimage and RabbitsNov 7, 2019 8 min read

 There was an event today to celebrate the re-opening somewhere.

 There was like a mini concert and everything.

-I didn’t really look into the details at the time.
-I decided to visit Okunoshima first instead.
+I didn’t really look into the details at the time since I decided to visit Okunoshima instead.

-Even though ume translates to plum, the fruits are actually closer to an apricot.
+Even though ume is often translated as plum, the fruits are actually closer to an apricot.